Ojo wants to be the electric scooter for commuters, but it’s not there yet

 Seiden told me after the fact that I could put a bike lock on it and leave it outside, but I would still worry someone would just cut the lock, throw the Ojo in the back of a truck and deal with the alarm later.

-Ojo is currently working on a more robust scooter that can safely ride along with cars, going 35 mph and plans to explore a type of scooter-sharing solution.
+Ojo is currently working on a more robust scooter that can safely ride along with cars, going 35 mph, and plans to explore a type of scooter-sharing solution.
 It’s not clear how much that version will cost, but it would need to be less expensive than a standard Vespa-like scooter, which costs upwards of $3,000.

 But competitors like Scoot Networks in San Francisco and Gogoro in Taiwan and Berlin are already tackling this space.
 In March, Scoot launched the Scoot Mobility Operating System to offer a white-label service to cities that may want to operate Scoot-like mobility systems.
 Gogoro, on the other hand, earlier this year expanded its electric scooter-sharing program in Berlin, making a total of 1,000 available in the city.